n006370/HelioX20/Quickstart/README.md

    - All 96Boards are equiped with a full sized HDMI connector
 - Monitor
    - HDMI capable monitor is recommended
-- Jumpers
-   - J15 Header on the HiKey comes with two pin-jumpers

 **Optional**
 - MicroSD card with adapter